Raspberry Poke Cake Cupcakes are easy, fun, and tasty. A perfect Valentine’s Day treat or a delicious snack/dessert for any other day.

 - Press the mixture through the strainer with the back of the large spoon, occasionally scraping the bottom of the strainer into the bowl.
 It takes a few minutes to press all the raspberry essence out of the seeds, but it isn’t hard work.
 What goes into the bowl is the sauce with no seeds.
 Dispose of the seeds left in the strainer.

 I would gladly use either version of the raspberry sauce (with kiwi or without) on ice cream, straight up or mixed with an orange liqueur such as Cointreau or Grand Marnier.
 But simply pouring sauce over a frozen dessert didn’t seem quite festive enough for Valentine’s Day.
-So I set to work creating a Valentine’s Day Raspberry Poke Cupcake.
+That led to this Raspberry Poke Cake Cupcake.

 For those of you who have never heard of Poke Cake, it is a made by poking holes (often with the handle of a wooden spoon) in a baked cake and pouring something luscious into the holes that seeps through the cake.
 I’ve never made a whole cake poke-style, but this sauce inspired me to use the concept for cupcakes.